How to Get a Sales Tax Registration Number in Washington

 Do you have to renew your Washington sales tax registration number?

-Wholesalers and distributors will require a sales tax number, and the reseller will fill out a Washington Reseller Permit to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number, and the reseller will fill out a Washington Reseller Permit (also referred to as a resale certificate or sales tax exemption certificate) to document the items being purchased are for resale.

 If you have questions about the sales tax registration number, the Washington Department of Revenue has a helpful guide called New Business Tax Basics.
 They can also be contacted by calling 360-705-6741 or emailing BLS@dor.wa.gov.